namishh/com/content/blog/devlogs/pico.md

 return flr(3 * (n ^ 1.6))
 ```

-which went steep real quick so recalibrated it to be `n ^ 1.3`.
-Now the progression systems goes like
+which went steep real quick so I recalibrated it to be `n ^ 1.3`.
+Now the progression system goes like

 ```
 3